(Editor’s note: Some of the addresses below are old and out-of date. For the most current listing of speakers, click here.)

 Laurie Efrein Kahalas, a long-time Temple member and author of Snake Dance, created the website www. jonestown. com which now appears on this site here.
 She can be reached through email@example.com.
 Several articles by Ms. Kahalas appear on this website.

 Laura (Johnston) Kohl lived in Jonestown but was in Georgetown on 18 November: firstname.lastname@example.org.
-Numerous articles by Ms. Kohl appear on this website.
+Several articles by Ms. Kohl appear on this website.

 Deborah Layton, former member who left Jonestown and encouraged Rep. Leo Ryan to investigate the community, is the author of Seductive Poison: www.seductivepoison.com; www.peoplestemple.com; www.deborahlayton.com; or www.laytonpr.com.
 Email at firstname.lastname@example.org.